-eCommerce is growing and, therefore, so is the demand upon packaging companies.
+Digital transformation in the packaging industry and eCommerce are growing trends and, therefore, so is the demand upon packaging companies.
 40% of men in the US, aged between 18 and 34, say they would ‘ideally buy everything online’ and 33% of women of the same age range (source).
 Companies like Amazon, eBay and Alibaba don’t just lead the way in eCommerce but enable thousands of traders to sell their own goods online — all of which have to be packaged and shipped.
 However, a huge number of packaging companies remain solely doing business through traditional channels and have not tapped into the place where their customers are: the internet.
 You can use an eCommerce platform to grow your business.
 We’ve worked together with BCS to bring you the information you need to make the most of this opportunity.

 Selling to eCommerce Customers